 Contrary to what one might expect, the Vox Discotheque unit was actually a thing initially of 1967 not the 1970s.

-Below, part of the Vox stand at the "British Musical Instrument Industries" Trade Fair, held at the Russell Hotel, London, 20th-24th August, 1967.
+Below, a shot of one the JMI display rooms at the "British Musical Instrument Industries" Trade Fair, held at the Russell Hotel, London, 20th-24th August, 1967.
 The Discotheque unit is centre left.
 On the back wall, the psychedelic lights that are in the background of several shots of Dick Denney demonstrating various new guitars at the show.